500px/legacy-api-documentation/basics/formats_and_terms.md

 - **latitude** — Latitude of the location where the photo was taken, decimal
 - **longitude** — Longitude of the location where the photo was taken, decimal

-The following data will also be returned for an authenticated request:
+Values returned on **include_store** request:
+- 'store_download' — Boolean value if the picture is avaliable for HD Download purchase.
+- 'store_print' — Boolean value if the picture is avaliable for Canvas print purchase.

+Values returned on **include_states** and authenticated request.
-- **voted** — Whether the current user has voted for this photo, boolean
+- 'voted' — Boolean value whether the current user has voted for this photo
+- 'favorited' — Boolean value whether the current user has favorited this photo
-- **favorited** — Whether the current user currently has this photo in favorites, boolean
+- 'purchased' — Boolean value whether the current user has bought this photo

 ***